DavidSummer/Scamas/README.md

 In particular, the Actor model, based on the principle of locality, consider agents as independent programs with a behavior that send and receive asynchronous messages [(Hewitt et al., 91)](http://dl.acm.org/citation.cfm?id=1624775.1624804).
-Multiagent systems are an addition abstraction to solve social decision problem such as resources/tasks allocation or matching.
+Multiagent systems are an addition abstraction to solve social decision problem such as resources/tasks allocation or matching by autonomous entities.

-The main difficulties in designing such multiagent systems are that:
+The main difficulties in designing such operational multiagent systems are that:

 - agents do not share the same clock, i.e. a resolution can reach different results from executions that start at the same internal